Bead Glossary A to J

 BEADING NEEDLES

 These are essential if you are working with any type of supple thread.
 English hard needles have an eye no wider than the shank of the needle so they are very slim and will pass through the smallest of holes.
 Collapsible or large eye needles are easier to thread and they reshape as they pass through the bead.
 The higher the number of the needle, the finer it will be.
 The longer needles will curve when you use them, but many beaders prefer them this way as it makes them more dexterous!
-Read our guide to Beading Needles or view our John James and Beadalon needle stock here.
+Read our Guide To Beading Needles or view our John James and Beadalon needles selection.

 Above is an example of a mixed size pack of John James Hard English Beading Needles.